 - Clonazepam (Rivotril, Klonopin)

 - Bromazepam (Lexotan, Lectopam)

 - Hydroxyzine (Atarax)

-The rate of alcohol use and abuse among schizophrenics is much higher than the general population, making a medication interaction exceedingly probable.
-According to the NIH, 33% of schizophrenics meet the lifetime criteria for an AUD.
+Antipsychotic medications are basically strong tranquilizers, typically prescribed for the management of psychotic disorders, such as schizophrenia or bipolar disorder.
+Unfortunately, the rate of alcohol use and abuse among schizophrenics is much higher compared to the general population, making a dangerous physical interaction highly likely.
+In fact, according to the NIH, 33% of schizophrenics meet the lifetime criteria for AUD.

-The biggest danger of “self-medicating” with alcohol to ease the symptoms of a psychotic disorder is that alcohol abuse actually worsens the condition and reduces the positive effects of the prescribed medication.
+The primary danger of self-medicating with alcohol to ease the symptoms of a psychotic disorder is that alcohol abuse will actually worsen the psychiatric condition, and so reduce the positive effects of the prescribed medication.

 Individual antipsychotics interact with alcohol in several ways.
-For example, drinking while taking Abilify, Risperidal, or Seroquel can result in extremely low blood pressure and dizziness, while at the same time, magnifying the CNS-depressing effects of the alcohol.
+For example, drinking while taking an antipsychotic such as Abilify, Risperdal, or Seroquel can result in extremely low blood pressure and dizziness, while, at the same time, magnifying the CNS-depressing effects of the alcohol.

 - Aripiprazole (Abilify)

 - Quetiapine (Seroquel)

 - Asenapine (Saphris)